Dimensionality Reduction as Probabilistic Inference: Proof of (t-)SNE and UMAP results and remarks

 The t-SNE algorithm was introduced by \cite{tsne} to improve optimisation and visualization.
 In the t-SNE algorithm, probabilities $v_{ij}^{t}$ and $w_{ij}^{t}$ are defined as,

 which are then matched by minimizing the cost function below w.r.t $\X$, \\

-Note that the factor of $n$ should only contribute a multiplicative constant to the objective. \begin{proof} of \cref{thm:tsne-umap}, t-SNE case.
-Now that we've introduced the t-SNE probabilities, we prove how it fits into the ProbDR framework. \\ In the case of t-SNE, we assume in the ProbDR framework,
+Note that the normalization here, as opposed to SNE, is over the entire set of probabilities. \begin{proof} of \cref{thm:tsne-umap}, t-SNE case.
+Now that we've introduced the t-SNE probabilities, we prove how it fits into the ProbDR framework.
+Note that both sets of probabilities in t-SNE sum up to one.
+In the case of t-SNE, we assume in the ProbDR framework,

 Therefore the KL of \cref{eqn:prob-dr-kl},

 \end{proof}